 - spread of infection – the infection can spread from the scrotum to any other structure or system of the body.

 Diagnosis of epididymitis

 It can be hard to tell the difference between epididymitis and testicular torsion, especially in younger men.
 Testicular torsion is when the testicle has twisted and cut off its supply of blood.
+Testicular torsion is a surgical emergency.
 Sometimes, epididymitis and testicular torsion occur at the same time.